(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 The following guidelines are offered to help you understand how such purchases & trades take place.

 • A peek at the various Fine Games catalogs will quickly inform you of the type of games Fine Games focuses on: historical & strategy-oriented board games, magazines & accessories.
+Think wargames in all flavors.
 Only rarely do I pick up sports, role playing or collectable card games.

 • We seek popular games in excellent or mint condition.
 Games in lesser condition will be considered but are valued disproportionately lower.
 We especially seek those items not currently shown in Fine Games' catalogs.

-• Should the games you sell or trade in prove to be in a condition worse than that which our offer was based -- typically due to missing components, wear or other flaws not disclosed -- the value of the item will simply be reduced.
+• Should the games you sell or trade in prove to be in a condition materially worse than that which our offer was based -- typically due to missing components, wear or other flaws not disclosed -- the value of the item will simply be reduced to reflect the actual value of what arrived on our doorstep.

 Because the time and effort required to inspect your games cannot be reversed, your offer to sell your games also can generally not be reversed.
 Instead, the value you receive will simply be reduced to compensate for the actual condition of the games as they are received here.